-As can be seen from Chart-3.1, the discrepancy between the Treasury record and the Annual Accounts of BTC has been narrowing from ₹ 153.81 crore during 2014-158 to ₹ 68.11 crore during 2017-18.
-This was widened to ₹ 122.52 crore in 2018-19.
-This discrepancy was not explained in the Annual Accounts as reconciliation of the figures between continued to persist without any tangible improvement.
-Audit had highlighted non reconciliation of the two sets of records in the previous Audit Reports.
-Despite being pointed out, these lapses continued to persist without any tangible improvement.
+As can be seen from Chart-3.1, the discrepancy between the Treasury record and the Annual Accounts of BTC has been widening from ₹ 27.59 crore during 2015-16 to

+₹ 154.05 crore in 2019-20 except in the year 2017-18, which is ₹ 68.11 crore.
+This discrepancy was not explained in the Annual Accounts as reconciliation of the figures between its records with that of the records of Treasury have not been carried out.
+Although Audit had highlighted non-reconciliation of the two sets of records in previous Audit Reports, these lapses continued to persist without any tangible improvement.